-McCarter & English LLP (1389L) hired Harry K. Ahn for its IP practice, the Newark, New Jersey-based firm said in a statement.
+McCarter & English LLP (1389L:US) hired Harry K. Ahn for its IP practice, the Newark, New Jersey-based firm said in a statement.

 Ahn, who joined from New York’s Abelman, Frayne & Schwab, does both litigation and patent-related transactional work, including patent acquisition.

 He has represented clients whose technologies have included telecommunications, electronic circuits, semiconductors, software, business methods, optics, and medical devices.
 Before he was a lawyer, he worked as a systems engineer focused on electronic switching systems and integrated services digital networks.

 Ahn has an undergraduate degree in electrical engineering from Columbia University, a master’s degree in business from New York University and a law degree from Fordham University.